margitkuhlberg/SinglePriceGrid/README.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size: There's mobile screen size design, then average 13'' screen size layout and then for a bigger screen size.
 - See a hover state on desktop for the Sign Up call-to-action

 ### Screenshot